noisechel/zksync/etc/test_config/README.md

 - `constant`: Data that remains the same between various runs, filled manually and committed to the repository.
 For example, private / public keys of test accounts.
-- `volatile`: Data that may change, filled by scripts and is **not** committed to the repository.
+- `volatile`: Data that may change, filled by scripts and is committed to the repository.
 For example, deployed contracts addresses.
 - `sdk`: Data used to test SDK implementations.